sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 See [enterprise/internal/insights/background/queryrunner/worker.go:Job](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/internal/insights/background/queryrunner/worker.go+type+Job&patternType=literal)

 **cost**: Integer representing a cost approximation of executing this search query.

+**persist_mode**: The persistence level for this query.
+This value will determine the lifecycle of the resulting value.

 **priority**: Integer representing a category of priority for this query.
 Priority in this context is ambiguously defined for consumers to decide an interpretation.